wordtreefoundation/books/pseudo_biblical/The Chronicle of the Kings of England, 2nd Book - Robert Dodsley - 1742.md

 Moreover the King was exceeding wroth, and he commanded the Petition to be consumed with Fire, and all the Copies thereof to be destroyed.
 And he protected his Favourite from the publick Rage.

-Howbeit he escaped not the Hand of Justice; for the Anger of the Lord was kindled against him, and he stirred up the Zeal o fFelton the Lieutenant, who smote him to the Heart that he died.
+Howbeit he escaped not the Hand of Justice; for the Anger of the Lord was kindled against him, and he stirred up the Zeal of Felton the Lieutenant, who smote him to the Heart that he died.

 And it came to pass in these Days, that great Troubles arose in Egnland on account of Religion: many, being smitten with the Tinsel Beauties of the Church of Rome, went a whoring after her Gods, and gave up their Hearts unto the Lusts thereof.